krmcbride/workmux/README.md

    This will:
    - Create a git worktree at `<project_root>/../<project_name>__worktrees/new-feature`
-   - Create a tmux window named `new-feature`
+   - Create a tmux window named `wm-new-feature` (the prefix is configurable)
    - Automatically switch your tmux client to the new window

 3. **Do your thing**